MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-F&O-provider.md

    ![DW Sync Query](media/SalesProductpolicy.png)

+ > [!NOTE]
- **Note:** This setup will enable order sync from D365 Intelligent Order Management to D365 Finance and Operations and vice versa as well.
+ > This setup will enable order synchronization from Intelligent Order Management to Finance + Operations in both directions.

 ## Set up the provider

 To set up the provider, follow these steps:

 1. In Intelligent Order Management, go to **Providers > Catalog**.